input-output-hk/Alonzo-testnet/Alonzo-exercises/1_Alonzo-blue-exercise-1.md

 		docker run cardano-node run --version

-2. Create a working directory for your instance of the node.
-Download all the genesis files, the topology file, and the config file for the Alonzo Blue Testnet and store them in your working directory.
+2. Create a working directory for your node instance.
+Download the genesis files, topology file, and config file for the Alonzo Blue Testnet and store them in your working directory.

 ![](images/configurations.png)

-3. Start the node using the configuration information that you have downloaded.
+3. Start the node using the configuration information that you have downloaded:

 		cardano-node run \